39

 They eat a variety of substances but prefer insects they can pull out of lawns and grassy fields.
 When feeding, they tend to flock with birds in the front frequently shifting to the back in a rolling pattern.

-Starling babies
+Starling FAQs

 Morphology and Lifestyle